iLert/docs/rest-api/terraform.md

 ---
 description: >-
-  iLert's Hashicorp Terraform Integration helps you to create and manage iLert resources.
+  ilert's Hashicorp Terraform Integration helps you to create and manage ilert resources.
 ---

 # Terraform

-Make monitoring and alerting part of your **Infrastructure as Code** projects and automate your requirments efficiently with iLert's Terraform provider.
+Make monitoring and alerting part of your **Infrastructure as Code** projects and automate your requirments efficiently with ilert's Terraform provider.

 {% hint style="success" %}
-You can find the official iLert Terraform Provider documentation in the [Terraform Registry](https://registry.terraform.io/providers/iLert/ilert/latest/docs)
+You can find the official ilert Terraform Provider documentation in the [Terraform Registry](https://registry.terraform.io/providers/iLert/ilert/latest/docs)
 {% endhint %}

 The the source code of the provider is also available on [Github](https://github.com/iLert/terraform-provider-ilert).